Snooker The Masters 2022 Betting Offers

 The Masters is an non-ranking invitational only event and established in 1975 is the second longest running professional snooker tournament after the World Championship.
 While the event does not count towards rankings it is hardly an exhibition either, with £725,000 available in prizes (£250,000 for the winner) and broadcast on BBC2 it is one of the most loved competitions by the UK public.

-Hosted at Alexandra Palace in January each year the event was last won by Stewart Bingham in 2020, becoming the 24th different player to win with his maiden victory.
+Hosted at Alexandra Palace in January each year the event was last won by Chinese debutante Yan Bingtao in 2021, becoming the 25th different player to win with his maiden victory and the youngest player to win in 26 years (at 20 years old).
 The format has remained virtually unchanged in over 30 years with the top 16 players in the world rankings invited to play for the title.

 The tournament lasts for one week and is played as a knockout event with 4 rounds.
 This culminates with the final shown live on the BBC on Sunday 16th January.
 2022 is the 48th edition of the tournament.
 For more information about the tournament read further down this page.